 Albuvirtide belongs to a group of HIV drugs calledinhibitors.
 Fusion inhibitors block HIV from getting into and infecting certain cells of the .
 Albuvirtide works by attaching to a on the outer surface of HIV.
 This protein is called the protein.
 By attaching to the gp41 envelope protein, albuvirtide blocks HIV from getting into and infecting immune cells.4

 Purpose: The purpose of this study was to evaluate 1) the drug-drug interactionbetween albuvirtide and the FDA-approved lopinavir/ritonavir (brand name: Kaletra) and 2) the short-term safety and effectiveness of albuvirtide plus lopinavir/ritonavir.5

 Status: The status of this study is unknown.

-Purpose: The purpose of this study is to determine the safety and effectiveness of albuvirtide plus lopinavir/ritonavir.7,8
+Purpose: The purpose of this study is to determine the safety and effectiveness of albuvirtide plus lopinavir/ritonavir.6,7

 What side effects might albuvirtide cause?

 One goal of HIV research is to identify new drugs that have fewer side effects.
-The following is information on side effects observed in the studies of albuvirtide listed above.
+The following side effects were observed in some of the studies of albuvirtide listed above.

 In this Phase II study, none of the participants had serious side effects.
-They did have some mild side effects related to albuvirtide, including nausea, diarrhea, rash, and increased triglyceride levels.6
+They did have some mild side effects related to albuvirtide, including nausea, diarrhea, rash, and increased triglyceride levels.5

 Because albuvirtide is still being studied, information on possible side effects of the drug is not complete.
 As testing of albuvirtide continues, additional information on possible side effects will be gathered.